 If you still live in a world of paper then on most ICU charts you may find;

-Braden Scoring to be done once a shift
+- Braden scoring to be done every shift

 All of this information for your charting needs to be observed and filled out during your shift according to what you see with your patient, should you have any questions talk to your T/L

 Most ICU patients are dependant for all aspects of hygiene, one of the most important roles for the ICU nurse is to supply and promote good regular mouth care

 Teeth brushing – every patient even those without teeth have been shown to benefit from tooth brushing, it promotes decreased VAP, lessens thrush, provides routine dental care and simply makes the patient, especially if awake, feel “normal” and help free from halitosis and toxic flavours from medications and fasting.

 Intubated (and, of course, non-intubated) patients should have their teeth / gums brushed BD – no excuses!

 Bleeding teeth / gums should be gently massaged with mouth probes – no patient has ever required a transfusion as a result of mouth care (well not commonly anyway).

 Image – https://sage-products.co.uk/product-oral-hygiene/